itsmyra1006/CreditPulse/README.md

 docker build -t creditpulse-app .

 2. Run the Docker Container:
 # This command runs the container and maps port 8080 on your machine to the container's port.
-# Make sure to create a .env file in the server directory before running.
+# Make sure to create a .env file in the server directory
-docker run -p 8080:3001 -d --env-file server/.env creditpulse-app

-The application will be available at http://localhost:8080.